Forceu/barcodebuddy-federation/README.md

 ## Installing

 Download the appropiate release binary to start the server.
-Alternatively you can build it from source by cloning this repository and running `go build`.
+Alternatively you can build it from source by cloning this repository and running `go build BarcodeServer/cmd/barcodeserver`.

 ## Usage